 What advice would you give to a new student coming to the USA?

 “I would explain the importance of creating good relationships with people.
-Spreading Inspiration is important.
+Spreading inspiration is important.
 Just be the best person you can be to anyone you encounter.
 Also, never get distracted and lose sight of your dream!
-There are a lot of influencing factors that can disrupt your path, but if you stay true to yourself your dreams can become reality!
-Lastly, I’d like to share a quote from The Alchemist: “It’s the possibility of having a dream come true that makes life interesting.”
+There are a lot of influencing factors that can disrupt your path, but if you stay true to yourself your dreams can become reality.
+Lastly, I’d like to share a quote from Paulo Coeho’s The Alchemist: ‘It’s the possibility of having a dream come true that makes life interesting.'”